What are the best online guitar lessons in 2025? I review guitar gear for a living and these are my favourite lessons platforms

 ❌ You suffer from option paralysis: Conversely, if you're the sort of person who isn't a self-starter or gets easily overwhelmed, you may find it difficult to decide with such a huge content library.

-Pretty much all styles are catered for, and all levels, too.
-Progress is easy to track and there are a whole host of learning tools to bring you up to speed.
+I found in my testing that pretty much all styles are catered for, and all levels, too.
+Progress is easy to track and there are a whole host of learning tools to bring you up to speed if you're new to the instrument.
+For beginners, I'd definitely recommend taking the structured lessons rather than hopping from lesson to lesson, this will ensure you don't end up missing out on some crucial information.

-Speaking of speed, there is a Slo-Mo and Looping feature that will help you take control of those parts that are giving you the most trouble, and we can all attest to the value of slowing parts down and mastering them there before bringing it up to tempo.
-Kudos to anyone who takes the lifetime membership after the free trial.
+I really love the Slo-Mo and Looping feature that will help you take control of those parts that are giving you the most trouble, and I can personally attest to the value of slowing parts down and mastering them there before bringing them up to tempo.
+Starting slow is often the best way to master the ability to play quickly.

-Right now, TrueFire is also offering MusicRadar readers 30% off their first or next TrueFire purchase.
-This promotion includes All Access subscriptions and all courses.
+- Right now, TrueFire is also offering MusicRadar readers 30% off their first TrueFire purchase.
 Just add the code MRTF30 at checkout to claim your discount.

 Best for simplicity